Skip to main content ] Facebook Twitter Member area

 It’s always a good practice to make your events as open and accessible as possible for all of your family members.
 Doing this regularly for family gatherings, birthdays and other celebrations can create comfort for everyone and it will only become easier to make sure each event is inclusive, as this kind of planning will become a habit.

-But it’s important to know that even if accessibility requires a little more effort or thought and is not natural for you, it’s best not to make an unnecessary fuss about it.
+However, it’s important to know that even if accessibility requires a little more effort or thought and is not natural for you, it’s best not to make an unnecessary fuss about it.

 If you make a huge fuss it can cause embarrassment and discomfort for you or your guests, particularly your older loved one.

-Just keeping your family and friends in the loop by giving as much notice as you can will allow for the preparation you and your guests might need to ensure the even is accessible for your older family member.
+Just keeping your family and friends in the loop by giving as much notice as you can will allow for the preparation you and your guests might need to ensure the event is accessible for your older family member.

 This means sharing the details of location, time, activities involved, what guests need to bring and what food or drinks will be served.

-When you’re inviting guests, don’t pass over anyone who you think might need adjustments to help them enjoy the event or who it might be “too hard” to invite.
+When you’re inviting guests, don’t pass over anyone who you think might need adjustments to help them enjoy the event or who it might be ‘too hard’ to invite.
 Thinking about the accessibility of the event beforehand will ensure you can invite everyone and not exclude older people.

 Additionally, you should never assume a potential guest will not want to join your event, always ask them.